filter-eq/same/README.md

 # same
-open new terminal with same directory. (for xfce4 user only.) copy source to .bashrc file.
+it enable to open new terminal with same directory. (for xfce4 user only.) copy :arrow_down: to .bashrc file.
 ```
 alias same='var=$PWD; xfce4-terminal --working-directory=$var'
 ```